The Dogs of War (song)

-"The Dogs of War" is a song by Pink Floyd from their 1987 album, A Momentary Lapse of Reason.
+"The Dogs of War" is a song by the English rock band Pink Floyd from their thirteenth studio album, A Momentary Lapse of Reason (1987).
 It was released as a promotional single from the album.
 Live versions have an extended intro, an extended middle solo for the saxophone, a guitar and sax duel and a longer outro as compared to the album version.
 The track was a minor rock radio hit in the US and reached #16 on MTV's Video Countdown in May 1988.

 "The Dogs of War" describes politicians orchestrating wars, suggesting the major influence behind war is money.

 Composition

 Musically, the song follows a twelve-bar blues structure in C minor, only with significantly different chord changes.
-A standard blues song in C minor would progress as C minor, F minor, C minor, G (major or minor), F minor, and back to C minor.
-"The Dogs of War", instead, progresses in this way: C minor, Eb minor, C minor, Ab seventh, F minor, and back to C minor.
+A standard blues song in C minor would progress as Cm, Fm, Cm, G (major or minor), Fm, and back to Cm.
+"The Dogs of War", instead, progresses in this way: Cm, E♭m, Cm, A♭7, Fm, and back to Cm.
 All minor chords include the seventh.